Continue with Facebook

 “I’m currently having a flare-up as we speak — I’ll be up all night itching and irritated.
-I’m so sick of going through this,” shared one member.
+I’m so sick of going through this,” one member shared.

-“Tired of itching all the time because my skin is so dry ... can’t sleep ... again,” lamented another.
+“Tired of itching all the time because my skin is so dry … can’t sleep … again,” another member said.

-Fortunately, there are several techniques you can try to calm HS itchiness.
+You can try several techniques to calm HS itchiness.
 Everyone is different, so a remedy that works for someone else may not work for you.
 Check with your doctor or dermatologist before trying new treatments or skin care remedies.
 Remember that even over-the-counter products can have side effects, so it’s important to use them as directed.

-Health experts aren’t entirely sure what causes itchiness associated with HS — though they’ve found the symptom affects between 62 percent and 75 percent of people with the condition.
-HS breakouts on the armpits, groin, and thighs are often the itchiest, according to the American Academy of Dermatology (AAD).
+Researchers aren’t entirely sure what causes itchiness linked to HS, although they’ve found that the symptom affects between 62 percent and 75 percent of people with the condition.
+HS breakouts on the armpits, groin, and thighs are often the itchiest, according to the American Academy of Dermatology.

-One theory suggests that the itchiness associated with HS may be caused by the release of histamine from mast cells in the nodules, abscesses, and surrounding skin.
+One theory is that the itchiness may result from the release of histamine from mast cells in the nodules, abscesses, and surrounding skin.
 This histamine release can cause itching and other allergic symptoms.

 Additionally, the formation of scars from HS can lead to nerve irritation, and scar tissue itself can be itchy.
 Although pain is a more common HS symptom, the itch can also be quite bothersome, especially at night, making it difficult to sleep.

 “Scratching somewhere, only to realize that that particular bit is itching because it’s a lesion and you’ve just scratched the top off.
-Oh, the pain is real,” shared a myHSteam member.
+Oh, the pain is real,” a myHSteam member wrote.

 00:00:00:00 - 00:00:28:14